Estimating Deep Learning energy consumption based on model architecture and training environment: Study design and execution

-To answer our RQs, we build a binary classification dataset made up of three different sources.
-We use the 3D rendered images published by Wölflein et al.~\cite{Georg2021}, and a public dataset from Roboflow~\cite{ChessPiecesDataset}.
-We also collect a set of images from a real chess tournament.
-The two latter were added to include images of real pieces to get data similar to the one obtained from the setting where the model will be used.
-The images from the three sources are from full boards, not single pieces.
-Hence, we used the algorithm proposed by Wölflein et al.~\cite{Georg2021} to crop the board squares from the images.
-After processing the data, the dataset consists of 34,010 50$\times$50 color images where 50\% belong to the positive class and 50\% to the negative class.
+Our research group has created the Chesslive dataset for multiple research purposes.
+The dataset contains images of chessboard squares, either empty or with a piece on them.
+The dataset has been built using three different data sources: 3D rendered images published by \citet{Georg2021}, a public dataset from Roboflow~\cite{ChessPiecesDataset}, and our own set of images collected from a real chess tournament.
+The latter two were added to include images of real pieces to get data similar to the one obtained from the setting where the model will be used.
+The pictures from the three sources are from full boards, not single pieces.
+Hence, we used the algorithm proposed by \citet{Georg2021} to crop the board squares from the images.
+After processing the data, the dataset consists of 34,010 50$\times$50 color images where 50\% belong to the positive class (occupied square) and 50\% to the negative class (empty square).
+As this is a custom dataset, we use a 70\%/30\% train/test split.
+Hence, there are 23,807 images for training and 10,203 for testing.

-To train and test our models, we utilize a 70\%/30\% train/test split.
-We do not set aside a portion of the dataset for validation because model optimization through hyperparameter tuning is beyond the scope of this analysis.
+In all three cases, we do not set aside a portion of the dataset for validation because model optimization through hyperparameter tuning is beyond the scope of this analysis.